alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ## Gradual activation

-One of our goal was to progressively enable https on our applications, we didn't want to enable it for everybody at once.
+One of our goal was to progressively enable HTTPS on our applications, we didn't want to enable it for everybody at once.
 But on our websites, some of the oldest pages use the html tag `<base href="http://www.alittlemarket.com/" />` that we didn't succeed in removing without breaking many links everywhere.
 The link in this tag is managed by a configuration file and could not change based on the user accessing the page.

 We decided to hack this feature to be able to adapt this link depending on the visited URL.
-In other words, if a user visits the website in http, the link has to be http://www.alittlemarket.com; and if a user consults the website in https, the link has to be https://www.alittlemarket.com.
+In other words, if a user visits the website in HTTP, the link has to be http://www.alittlemarket.com; and if a user consults the website in HTTPS, the link has to be https://www.alittlemarket.com.
-So, a user arriving in https on one of our websites stays in https during his entire session.
+So, a user arriving in HTTPS on one of our websites stays in HTTPS during his entire session.

 It looks like: